Efficiency wage: Fairness, norms, and reciprocity

-Standard economic models ("neoclassical economics") assume that people pursue only their own self-interest and do not care about "social" goals ("homo economicus").
-Neoclassical economics is divided into three theories, namely methodological individualism, methodological instrumentalism and methodological equilibration.
-Some attention has been paid to the idea that people may be altruistic (care about the well-being of others), but it is only with the addition of reciprocity and norms of fairness that the model becomes accurate.(e.g. Rabin 1993; Dufwenberg and Kirchsteiger 2000; Fehr and Schmidt 2000).
-Thus of crucial importance is the idea of exchange: a person who is altruistic towards another expects the other to fulfil some kind of fairness norm, be it reciprocating in kind, in some other but – according to some shared standard – equivalent way; or simply by being grateful.
-If the expected reciprocation is not forthcoming, the altruism is unlikely to be repeated or continued.
-In addition, similar norms of fairness will typically lead people into negative forms of reciprocity too – in the form of retaliation for acts perceived as vindictive.
+Standard economic models ("neoclassical economics") assume that people pursue only their self-interest and do not care about "social" goals ("homo economicus").
+Neoclassical economics is divided into three theories, namely methodological individualism, methodological instrumentalist, and methodological equilibration.
+Some attention has been paid to the idea that people may be altruistic, but it is only with the addition of reciprocity and norms of fairness that the model becomes accurate.
+Thus of crucial importance is the idea of exchange: a person who is altruistic towards another expects the other to fulfil some fairness norm, be it reciprocating in kind, in some different but – according to some shared standard – equivalent way, or simply by being grateful.
+If the expected reciprocation is not forthcoming, the altruism will unlikely be repeated or continued.
+In addition, similar norms of fairness will typically lead people into negative forms of reciprocity, too – in retaliation for acts perceived as vindictive.
 This can bind actors into vicious loops where vindictive acts are met with further vindictive acts.

-In practice, despite the neat logic of standard neoclassical models, these kinds of sociological models do impinge upon very many economic relations, though in different ways and to different degrees.
-For example, if an employee has been exceptionally loyal, a manager may feel some obligation to treat that employee well, even when it is not in his (narrowly defined, economic) self-interest to do so.
-It would appear that although broader, longer-term economic benefits may result (e.g. through reputation, or perhaps through simplified decision-making according to fairness norms), a major factor must be that there are noneconomic benefits the manager receives, such as not having a guilty conscience (loss of self-esteem).
+In practice, despite the neat logic of standard neoclassical models, these sociological models do impinge upon many economic relations, though in different ways and to different degrees.
+For example, suppose an employee has been exceptionally loyal.
+In that case, a manager may feel some obligation to treat that employee well, even when it is not in his (narrowly defined, economic) self-interest.
+It would appear that although broader, longer-term economic benefits may result (e.g. through reputation, or perhaps through simplified decision-making according to fairness norms), a significant factor must be that there are noneconomic benefits the manager receives, such as not having a guilty conscience (loss of self-esteem).
 For real-world, socialised, normal human beings (as opposed to abstracted factors of production), this is likely to be the case quite often.
-(As a quantitative estimate of the importance of this, Weisbrod's 1988 estimate of the total value of voluntary labor in the US - $74 billion annually – will suffice.)
+As a quantitative estimate of the importance of this, the total value of voluntary labor in the US – $74 billion annually – will suffice.
 Examples of the negative aspect of fairness include consumers "boycotting" firms they disapprove of by not buying products they otherwise would (and therefore settling for second-best); and employees sabotaging firms they feel hard done by.